 Jack Murphy: A Louth-based writer, Jack is presently studying Film at University of Galway.
 Jack is a fan and a critic who loves talking and writing about all things film.
 Follow his writing now on Substack.

 Gemma Creagh: In 2014 she graduated with a First from University of Galway’s Writing MA.
 Gemma has written for stage with the support of NUIG, AboutFACE, Axis Theatre, Barnstorm Theatre and the Arts Council.
 She wrote and co-produced five-part comedy Rental Boys for RTÉ’s Storyland; she has gone on to write, direct and produce shorts screened at festivals around the world.
-She’s directing her latest short Conveyance with DLR’s First Frames.
+She’s just finishing post on her latest short Conveyance with DLR’s First Frames.
 Gemma has penned articles for magazines, websites and newspapers; she’s also the WFT Ireland Project Manager and she contributes to RTE’s Arena on occasion.
-Connect with Gemma on Twitter / LinkedIn / Insta / Website
+Connect with Gemma on X / LinkedIn / Insta / Website

 Film Ireland began publication in 1987 under the title Filmbase News.
 The magazine was initially a photocopied newsletter distributed to members of the organisation.
 The first issue contained news about current short and feature film productions, information on funding schemes, and film festival reports.
 According to the magazine’s first editor, Johnny Gogan (who shared the credit “compiled by” with Mike Collins and John Gormley in early issues): “The 1987 Film Base AGM had called for a better distribution of information to the growing membership.
 Ireland was a word-of-mouth culture where information was guarded and opinions often verbalised on bar-stools but less often committed to print.
 The film scene was no exception.
 Vinny McCabe and Mike Collins had taken up the cause of a newsletter after the AGM and I was dragged in to assist their information sub-committee, joined by John Gormley (now TD)”.